Numerous nutritionists and health aficionados have repeated time and time to eat less and move more. This is based on

 Possibly saving the best for last here, as your sure-fire way to lose weight without counting a single calorie would be to decrease your intake of carbohydrates, says the science of weight loss.

 Your best bet for carb-cutting would be to eradicate all of the food sources that contain the most carbohydrates, like pasta, potato products, bread, and so on, The American Journal of Clinical Nutrition reports.

 The suggested intake of carbohydrates is around 100-150g per day, with anything less just being more efficient.
 Most low-carb and keto diets suggest eating as few as 20g of carbohydrates for weight loss.

-Our Final Thoughts: Reducing your carb intake could lead to decreased appetite and trigger weight-loss without even thinking about it.
-Carbohydrates also trigger water weight-loss by reducing insulin.
+Our Final Thoughts: Reducing your carb intake could lead to decreased appetite and trigger weight-loss without you even thinking about it.